 - Weed trimming sometimes damaged the trunk guards on the apple trees.
 In addition, trunk guards are probably essential when using a weed trimmer to prevent accidental damage to tree trunks.

-- A gas weed trimmer has other downsides not shown in the dollars and cents analysis above: noise, vibration, gas fumes, and operator fatigue.
-In addition there is the upfront cost of the weed trimmer and the need for periodic maintainence (not included in the table above).
+- A gas weed trimmer has other downsides not shown in the dollars and cents analysis above: noise, vibration, gas fumes, operator fatigue, and pollution of the orchard with microplastics as the cutting string is used up.
+In addition there is the upfront cost of the weed trimmer and the need for periodic maintenance (not included in the table above).
 Using a diamond hoe may be a more desirable alternative for some growers.

-- Although we did not collect data on non-thistle weeds, we noticed over the course of the year that weed trimming was less effective than the other treatments in controlling other weeds, particularly crabgrass and dandelions.
-This is probably the reason why the time required for the weed trimming treatment did not decline over the course of the year, as it did in the other treatments.
-As thistle populations decline, the value of each treatment will depend more and more on the effectiveness of the treatment in controlling non-thistle weeds.
+- Although we did not collect data on non-thistle weeds, we noticed over the course of the study that weed trimming was less effective than the other treatments in controlling other weeds, particularly crabgrass and dandelions.
+This is probably the reason why the time required for the weed trimming treatment did not decline over the course of the study, as it did in the other treatments.
+As thistle populations decline, the value of each treatment will depend more on the effectiveness of the treatment in controlling non-thistle weeds.

 - Some weed killing treatments tend to cause the bark mulch to decay more quickly than others.
 Although we did not collect data on this, hoeing obviously caused the most rapid breakdown of the mulch, probably by mixing soil with the bark and aerating the bark.
 Hand-pulling and weed trimming were intermediate.
 Mulch breakdown was slowest in the sprayed treatment.
 Rapid mulch breakdown is probably undesirable because more mulch will need to be applied to maintain an effective mulch layer.